mindee/mindee-api-python/README.md

 ## License
 Copyright © Mindee

-Distributed under the MIT License.
+Available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).